Dragonheart (franchise): The bond between man and dragon

 According to Draco in Dragonheart and Master Kwan in A New Beginning, dragons ruled the Earth long before humanity appeared.
 Seeing humanity's potential, the wisest dragon had the others vow to watch over man and help the humans grow.
 In ancient times, dragons and humans co-existed and considered each other friends, but as time passed and humanity progressed, they grew arrogant with the dragons' gifts and wisdom.
 People began shunning them and the Old Code's noble ideals, reducing the dragons from reverent figures to mere beasts, giving way to cynicism and magic slowly dying from the world.

 Music

-For the sequel and prequels, composer Mark McKenzie consulted with each film's director and producer to determine where the Dragonheart theme should and shouldn't play; they decided they should use it for "moments when hope and chivalry come alive through the great dragon".
+For the sequel and prequels, composer Mark McKenzie consulted with each film's director and producer to determine where the Dragonheart theme should and should not play; they decided they should use it for "moments when hope and chivalry come alive through the great dragon".
 When working on A New Beginning, McKenzie incorporated Randy Edelman's Dragonheart theme from the first film in some tracks at producer De Laurentiis's request; using it as a guideline, McKenzie wrote leitmotifs that would easily transition with it.